Daniel-Muntean4/TMPS/lab1_report.md

 __1. Singleton:__ restrict object creation to one instance.
 __2. Factory Method:__ creates object without specifying the exact class to create.
 __3. Abstract Factory:__ groups objects factories with a common theme.
 Used when: system should be idependent of how his products are created.
 __4. Builder:__ constructing complex object by separating construction and representation.
-Used when: algorithm fo creating complex object should be idependent of the parts that make up the object and how they're assembled and the construction process must allow different representation of the objects that are constructed __5.
-Prototype:__ creates clones by copying an existing object.
+Used when: algorithm fo creating complex object should be idependent of the parts that make up the object and how they're assembled and the construction process must allow different representation of the objects that are constructed.
+__5. Prototype:__ creates clones by copying an existing object.
 __6. Object pool:__ used when when cost of inititialization a class instance is high, rate of instanciation is high and the number of instanciations at a time is low.